 - Increasing the penalty for violations of local emergency restrictions from a Class 3 misdemeanor to a Class 2 misdemeanor to conform to the punishment level for violations of emergency orders issued by the governor.

-- And, of course, imposing limitations on emergency gun restrictions summarized in my previous blog post.
+- And, of course, imposing limitations on emergency gun restrictions summarized in this blog post.